alexanderjulo/bootlex/README.md

 There are some settings that will make it work flawlessly:

 Your `SITEURL`must have a **trailing slash**.
+You will also definetely need `RELATIVE_URLS = False` for the theme to properly work.
 I would recommend the following url config, that I am using with my theme, and seems to work quite good:

 	ARTICLE_URL = ('{slug}/')
 	ARTICLE_SAVE_AS = ('{slug}.html')